denotalabs/v1-periphery/contracts/README.md

 3. **Global State**
 - Notas depend on global state which lives either inside the hook or referencing other contracts

+### Conditions
+1. **Nota Specific**
+- Each nota can set it's variables on write such as expiration date, arbitrator, etc

+2. **Hook Specific**
+- Every Nota uses the hook-encoded variables such as settlement delay, administrator, etc

 ## Example Implementations
 ### [BaseHook.sol](./BaseHook.sol)